 Master's Programme in Biology, specialising in Immunology and Microbiology, focuses on how the immune system discovers and removes pathogenic bacteria, viruses and parasites.
 In addition to studies in microbiology, analyses are also made of events at cellular and molecular levels when the immune system overreacts or has insufficient tolerance towards body tissue when, for instance, allergies and autoimmunity arise.

 Why this programme?

 This is the specialisation for those of you who want to become immunologists or microbiologists and work with questions related to infection biology.
 You will investigate mechanisms at both cellular and molecular levels.
-For instance, what happens when the immune system overreacts and allergies or autoimmunity arise?
+You will be exploring, for instance, what happens when the immune system overreacts and allergies or autoimmunity arise?

 During the programme you can expect to: